 PARTNER INSIGHT: Luciano Diana, senior investment manager at Pictet Asset Management, discusses how protecting the environment is now a priority for consumers and companies.

-The environmental market is now worth $2 trillion globally, and consists of companies which have a low environmental impact or which develop environmental solutions.
-By 2020, the sector is expected to grow to $3 trillion.
+The environmental market is now worth $2trn globally, and consists of companies which have a low environmental impact or which develop environmental solutions.
+By 2020, the sector is expected to grow to $3trn.